imTigger/webapp-hardware-bridge/README.md

 1. Install and setup mapping via Configurator

-2. Start "WebApp Hardware Bridge" and it should works
+2. Start "WebApp Hardware Bridge" and start using your WebApp

 ### WebApp Side